Regulation Guide

 Licence: ASIC AFSL 335692 | Entity: IC Markets Pty Ltd | Since: 2009 Verify on ASIC Professional Registers →

-IC Markets Pty Ltd received its AFSL in 2009, making it one of the earliest Australian-born forex brokers to hold continuous ASIC authorisation.
-The entity name on the licence — IC Markets Pty Ltd — matches the trading brand directly, which is worth confirming since some broker groups route you through offshore subsidiaries using the same brand name.
+IC Markets got its AFSL in 2009 — one of the earlier Australian-born forex brokers with continuous ASIC authorisation to this day.
+Worth noting: the entity name on the licence, IC Markets Pty Ltd, matches the trading brand directly.
+That's not always the case with broker groups that route clients through offshore subsidiaries while advertising the regulated name upfront.

-The AFSL authorises IC Markets to deal in and make a market for derivatives, which covers OTC forex contracts and CFDs.
+The AFSL authorises IC Markets to deal in and make a market for derivatives, covering OTC forex contracts and CFDs.
 No enforcement actions appear against this entity in the ASIC register as of March 2026.
-The broker is also a member of AFCA (membership number available via the AFCA register at afca.org.au), which is a mandatory requirement for any AFSL holder serving retail clients.
+The broker is also an AFCA member — as it must be for any AFSL holder serving retail clients — searchable at afca.org.au.

 Key finding: Continuous ASIC authorisation since 2009, no enforcement history.
-Check the entity name "IC Markets Pty Ltd" matches what's on your contract before depositing.
+Confirm "IC Markets Pty Ltd" is the entity named on your account contract before depositing.
 Full safety investigation: Coming soon

 Pepperstone — ✅ Active (AFSL 414530)